henrique221/TopicTrack/README.md

 ## Contributions

 This project is under development and all contributions are welcome.
-If you find a bug or want to add a new feature, feel free to create an issue or a pull request.
+If you find a bug or want to add a new feature, please don't hesitate to open a pull request.
-If you have any questions or suggestions, please don't hesitate to open a pull request.
 We welcome all feedback and contributions.

 ## Acknowledgements